Can Meth Residue be Painted Over?

 Often our choices as decontaminators as to what we need to do come down to what is cost-effective.
 We are always willing to work towards a suitable outcome.
 In that, we are happy to attempt cleaning.
 We have been successful at meth decontamination cleaning of varnished timber trims, in that we have got it down to below 0.5 by scrubbing with repeated attempts with 3m abrasive pads and the neutrasol decon system.
 Essentially we are removing the top layer of varnish and allowing the decon solution to get in and draw out the meth so that it can be rinsed away.
 Reapplication of varnish or sanding and revarnishing is required after decontamination cleaning.
 It can be a costly process and has the potential to delay the project, with re-cleaning and retesting, but we will always try and find the correct balance between decon cleaning and removal.

 With meth validation testing, the safety of future occupants and the environment is the goal, not just passing the test, it’s about getting all of the meth in all of the dwelling under 0.5.
 For a reputable decontamination company, the validation test is about verification of a reputation, not just passing the test.

 After the meth decontamination repainting maybe required.
 Due to the contamination and the nature of our work we cannot guarantee that painted surfaces, will not require repainting.
 Encapsulation is not a substitute for cleaning, however, the risks associated with previously contaminated surfaces the are now under the guideline levels can be further reduced by encapsulation or sealing the surfaces.

-The Australian Guidelines do not give much clear guidance, but the US EPA Voluntary Guideline and NZ standards go into more detail.
+The Australian Guidelines do not give much clear guidance, however the Australian Industry Code of Practice, the US EPA Voluntary Guideline and NZ standards go into more detail.
 (See references below)